Recognition of same-sex unions in Ukraine: Introduction of legislation in 2023

+Same-sex marriage

 Background

 Article 51 of the Constitution of Ukraine, adopted by the Verkhovna Rada in 1996, states: "Marriage is based on the free consent of a woman and a man.
 Each of the spouses has equal rights and duties in the marriage and family."
-In June 2018, the Ministry of Justice said that "there is no legal grounds" for same-sex marriage in Ukraine.
-The wording of Article 51 is interpreted as banning same-sex marriage; however, Olha Sovgirya, a justice of the Constitutional Court of Ukraine, believes that the Constitution does not prohibit same-sex marriage, arguing that the "emphasis in Article 51 is on the freedom of marrying a member of the opposite sex, and not on the fact that the parties should be of different sexes."
+The Family Code of Ukraine likewise does not permit same-sex marriages; article 21 states that "marriage is a family union between a woman and a man".
+In June 2018, the Ministry of Justice said that "there [was] no legal grounds" for same-sex marriage in Ukraine.
+The wording of Article 51 is interpreted as banning same-sex marriage; however, in 2022, Olha Sovgirya, a justice of the Constitutional Court of Ukraine, said she believed that the Constitution does not prohibit same-sex marriage, arguing that the "emphasis in Article 51 is on the freedom of marrying a member of the opposite sex, and not on the fact that the parties should be of different sexes."